ErnestIO/ernest-site/content/developer/builders.md

 # Component builders

-A builder is basically a component list processor.
-It receives a list of components and process it sequentially or in parallel.
+A builder is basically a component scheduler.
+It receives a list of components and processes each component sequentially or in parallel.

 ## Sequential processing

-In order to process the component sequentially you should set as true the field "sequential_processing".
+In order to process the component sequentially you should set the field "sequential_processing" to true .

 ## Dependencies

-In order to control that all components have been successfully processed it has a dependency on redis to store its status.

-## Types

-We can find different builders on current version of ernest.
-Even it's naming convention says its name should be *<component>-builder* many components are using a *generic-builder* which is able to manage different components.
+In order to track the state of all components in a collection, state is stored on redis.
+When all components have completed, a return event is sent.